ASTM E119 vs UL 263: Understanding the Differences in Fire Resistance Testing

 Importance of Fire Resistance Testing Flexibility for Dual Compliance

 One of the benefits of working with an accredited fire testing lab like NGC Testing Services is the ability to plan for dual compliance.
-During an ASTM E119 fire test, you can request additional data, such as fire pressure, to ensure results may also satisfy UL 263 requirements if needed.
+During an ASTM E119 fire test, you can request additional data, such as furnace pressure, to ensure results may also satisfy UL 263 requirements if needed.

 This flexibility is especially valuable when navigating building codes.
 The International Building Code (IBC), adopted by most U.S. jurisdictions for commercial buildings, typically lists ASTM E119 and UL 263 as equivalent options for meeting fire resistance requirements.